CxRes/events-query-test/sections/stream.md

 The +events+ property MAY be used to specify any header field in the body of the subscription query to negotiate notifications.

 {: #stream-request-conneg}
 A client can also negotiate the form of the representation that encapsulates the event-notifications using header fields.
-Since the response carries an encapsulating representation, header fields can no longer be used to negotiate the form of an event-notification itself like in the case of a [Single Notification Request](#single-notification-request).
+Since the response carries an encapsulating representation, header fields can no longer be used to negotiate the form of an event-notification itself like in the case of a [Single Notificatio&zwnj;n Request](#single-notification-request).

 ~~~ http-message
 {::include examples/stream/events-request.http}